 Anyone can enjoy a good gambling movie.
 The only problem is that people seem to harbor the impression that, if you’ve seen one movie, you’ve seen them all.
 Not quite so, as we’re about to find out.
-Sometimes instead of turning on your computer to bet online with Bethard, you should just use it to watch a really fun betting movie.
+Sometimes instead of turning on your computer to chat with strangers online, you should just use it to watch a really fun betting movie.
 Let’s dive into the list of some of the more interesting sports betting movies.

 The Color of Money

 This isn’t just some two-bit flick about a guy going to the tracks.
 This is a story about two pool players, a veteran and his protégé, betting on themselves every time they play.
 It is not a warning to would-be gamblers, but, rather, a turmoil of feelings that swell up when you don’t bet for the sake of the money, but also prestige and recognition.
 The Color of Money brings us Tom Cruise and Paul Newman in the leading roles, and that is just one of many reasons to check it out.

 The name of the movie is also the name of a town within which the story takes place.
 Two con men get out of prison, and, after traveling to the town that is obsessed with boxing and some drunk boasting, learn that John Gillon, the man who owns a huge portion of it, is willing to bet a huge sum of money, claiming that there is no one who could beat ten Diggstown boxers in one day.
 One of the conmen finds his old boxing friend and persuades him to take on the challenge.